cherry13579/Geosoftware-II-AALLH/README.md

   - draw polygons over the locations you want your records from and hit the button *"get Geodata within Polygons"*

 You will get a table with all found records and a boundingbox drawn on the map.
+You can get a GeoJSON representation of a boundingbox if you click on that boundingbox in the table.